Treating Sleep Apnea Could Improve Outlook for Diabetes Patients

 Additionally, diabetes can also contribute to OSA.
 This is because those with type 2 diabetes may be obese, insulin resistant, and have large amounts of fat around the organs and the neck.
 The extra weight causes the tissues in your neck and throat to fall into your airway, resulting in blockage of the airway.

 The good news is that if you do have diabetes and OSA, treating each condition may have a positive impact on the other.
 The American Academy of Sleep Medicine (AASM) recommends that anyone with Type 2 diabetes be evaluated for obstructive sleep apnea by a board-certified sleep medicine physician.
 A sleep study will determine whether or not you have OSA and, if so, what the severity is.
 Thankfully, sleep apnea is treatable.
-At the Koala® Center for Sleep and TMJ Disorders our providers are trained to treat OSA with a comfortable oral appliance, similar to a mouthguard.
+At the Koala® Center For Sleep & TMJ Disorders our providers are trained to treat OSA with a comfortable oral appliance, similar to a mouthguard.
 By treating your sleep apnea, you may be able to reduce your glucose levels and even improve some of the long-term complications of diabetes.